denrex/denrex.github.io/README.md

 Changed the username to denrex.github.io

+##Project Description
-## My project will be a website I am designing on nature.It is purely an example with no special relevance.
+My project will be a website I am designing on nature.It is purely an example with no special relevance.
 Nethertheless, it will hopefully be accurate.

+##Expectatioms
-# Users and visitors may find it useful to see how a website is laid out.
+Users and visitors may find it useful to see how a website is laid out.
 Any contributers might know better ways of presenting it,or have other usefull information.